What’s the REconomy Project?

 If you’re most interested in the leadership/strategic approach…

-Find out more about starting your own local leadership project which aims to make significant change to several parts of your economic system (which you might call your own REconomy Project).
+Our Primer will help you start your own local leadership project which aims to make significant change to several parts of your economic system (and which you might call your own local REconomy Project).

 Not from the UK?